How to Read Japanese Candlesticks Patterns

 1 Three White Soldiers

-Three Whiter Soldiers is a bullish candlestick pattern that takes place over a period of three days.
+Three Whiter Soldiers is a bullish candlestick pattern that takes place over three days.
 You will observe long candles that are white or green in color and have small wicks.
 The important thing to observe is that candles open and close higher than the previous day.
 This kind of bullish candlestick pattern is usually seen after a strong downward trend and also indicates the potential direction of the share prices in the next few days.
 I often like to see those near the lower Bollinger Band, as that also provides a bit of a boost to lift up the price.

 Hammer is one of the most popular bullish candlestick patterns.
 In this pattern, the candle is short with a long lower wick.
 Such a pattern is usually observed at the end of a long downward trend in the stock market.
 The hammer indicates an upward trend in the market after a period of selling pressure that brings prices down.
 The color of the short hammer can be red or green but in general, the market is more bullish if it is green in color.